 If you only have one screen, that’s the one you would use.
 The most bullish thing a stock can do is to go up in price.
 Price appreciation represents an improving opinion of the stock on the part of the investing community.
 And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that hatch and die like mayflies.

-If the markets are in improving health, as they are now, you will need more screens to whittle down your list.
-I would suggest setting your screens to eliminate any stocks that trade under $10.
+If the markets are in good health, as they are now, you will need more screens to whittle down your list.
+I would suggest setting your screens to eliminate any stocks that trade under 10.
 Low-priced stocks are just too volatile.

 Once your list becomes manageable, you can begin to look for the fundamentals that support price appreciation.
 These supporting numbers include revenue and earnings growth (both quarterly and over the years), institutional sponsorship, and after-tax profit margins.

 You need to consider everything before you put your money down.
 But the place to start is stock price appreciation.
 The market is constantly processing all of the information we’ve talked about here, and the movement of a stock’s price is like a running tabulation of the results.
 Start with stocks that are going up and you won’t go wrong.